FuseFairy/DiscordBot-EdgeGPT/README.md

 # DiscordBot-EdgeGPT
-> ### Using EdgeGPT on discord bot, your Microsoft account needs to be able to access Bing first.
+> ### Using Bing on discord bot, your Microsoft account needs to be able to access Bing first.

 ## Features
 * chat: `/chat [message]`